intermine/bluegenes/docs/configuring-bluegenes.md

 # Configuration

+This applies primarily to standalone BlueGenes.
+See also /config/dev/README.md

 ## Adding a new mine
 Open [src/cljc/bluegenes/mines.cljc](https://github.com/intermine/bluegenes/blob/dev/src/cljc/bluegenes/mines.cljc#L7-L51) and copy the value of the `sample-mine` variable into the `mines` hashmap.
 Change the key to something unique (`:yourmine`) and edit the default values appropriately.
 Be sure to edit the {:id ...} value to reflect the key you used for `:yourmine`